 DEVIL

 You disappoint me, my friend.
-Is this because your books never sold?
+Is this because your books haven’t sold?

 GEORGE